MICE market feature

 Virtual and hybrid events

 We all remember the shift to remote caused by the pandemic.
-No physical events were possible, and that’s when the need for digital communication channels and powerful streaming tools stood sharp.
+Since physical events weren't possible, the need for digital communication channels and powerful streaming tools became critical.

 As travel restrictions eased, businesses started to get back to face-to-face events.

-Live meetings are still a preferred way of communication – and definitely the best way to generate networking.
+Live meetings are still a preferred way of communication – and definitely the best way to network.
 Actually, surveys showed that 72 percent of professionals prefer in-person conferences over virtual ones.
-And according to the 2023 The State of In-person B2B Conferences report, 4 in 5 organizers say in-person events are the most impactful marketing channel, while 77.7 percent of attendees say in-person B2B conferences are best for networking.
+And according to the 2023 The State of In-Person B2B Conferences report, 4 in 5 organizers say in-person events are the most impactful marketing channel, while 77.7 percent of attendees say in-person B2B conferences are best for networking.

 However, the efficiency of virtual and hybrid formats is undeniable as they allow for reaching a broader audience, are (arguably) cheaper to arrange, and are better for the environment.
 While heavily reliant on technology, virtual events don’t have the organizational limitations of in-person ones.